Malcolm

 You are unfit to live.

 The argument the test produces is exact.
-Macduff is willing to tolerate a flawed king if Scotland's freedom from Macbeth is at stake.
-His accommodation of the first two vices is not moral approval but political pragmatism.
-But Macduff is not willing to accept a comprehensively corrupt king, and his breakdown at the third claim demonstrates that his loyalty is to the kingdom rather than to any heir who promises restoration.
+Macduff is willing to tolerate a flawed king if Scotland’s freedom is at stake, but he is not willing to accept a comprehensively corrupt one.
+His breakdown demonstrates that his loyalty is to the kingdom rather than to any heir who promises restoration, and his "noble passion, / Child of integrity" is what wipes Malcolm’s "black scruples" away.

-The deeper critical reading complicates the page's "fitness to be king" framing.
-Susan Snyder's Folger essay, quoted on this page, observes that "Malcolm takes it all back; but his words once spoken cannot simply be canceled."
-The audience has, in the course of the test, watched Malcolm describe with unnerving fluency a portrait of monarchical depravity, and that fluency leaves a residue in our perception of him.
+The deeper reading complicates the simple "fitness to be king" framing.
+Susan Snyder’s Folger essay, quoted on this page, observes that "Malcolm takes it all back; but his words once spoken cannot simply be canceled."
+The audience has watched Malcolm describe monarchical depravity with unnerving fluency, and that fluency leaves a residue in our perception of him.
+The scene therefore raises a question both about Malcolm’s political wisdom, which it demonstrates, and about the moral cost of that wisdom – a king who can describe vice so effortlessly may be one whose later actions we read with a slightly less innocent eye.

 How does Malcolm contrast with Macbeth in terms of leadership?

-What is the significance of Malcolm ordering the soldiers to cut down branches from Birnam Wood?
+What is the significance of Malcolm ordering the soldiers to cut branches from Birnam Wood?

 Macbeth shall never vanquished be until